connectwithaadi/Machine-Learning-Projects/03-Titanic Survival Prediction/Readme.md

 This project demonstrates how different Machine Learning classification algorithms perform on the same dataset.

-Logistic Regression achieved **80.34% accuracy**, while the Support Vector Classifier achieved the highest recorded accuracy of **82.58%** among the models tested.
+Logistic Regression achieved **80.34% accuracy**, while the Support Vector Classifier achieved the highest recorded single test-split accuracy of **82.58%** among the models tested.

+The SVM also achieved a **mean 5-fold cross-validation accuracy of 82.79%**, compared with **79.87%** for KNN, providing additional evidence that SVM was the strongest model in this notebook.

 The project provides practical experience with the complete Machine Learning classification workflow: